happybono/SonataSmooth/README.md

 ### 11. Excel Export Functionality
 #### How it works
-When the user selects the Excel export option and clicks Export, the application:
+When the user selects the Excel export option and clicks Export, the application :

 - Applies all selected filters to the dataset.
 - Writes each filter result to a separate column in an Excel worksheet.